jkoppel/QuixBugs/README.md

 \* - graph-based algorithm

-# To generate Junit testcases
+# To generate Junit test cases
-- For windows user: java -cp .;gson-2.8.1.jar;javawriter-2.5.1.jar junit_testcases.TestsGenerator
-- For Mac or Linux user: java -cp .:gson-2.8.1.jar:javawriter-2.5.1.jar junit_testcases.TestsGenerator
-- OR just run generate_junit_test.sh
-- check the generated Junit testcases in junit_testcases folder
+- Run TestsGenerator and check the generated Junit test cases in the folder of java_testcases/junit folder

 # Authors
 Contact Derrick Lin @drrckln, Angela Chen @angchen, or James Koppel @jkoppel for questions.